neo4j-product-examples/knowledge-graph-agent/README.md

 **[📖 View the complete Contract Review Agent tutorial](./contract-review.md)**

+> **Learn more about CUAD**: The Contract Understanding Atticus Dataset (CUAD) v1 is a corpus of 13,000+ labels in 510 commercial legal contracts.
+For more information, visit the [Atticus Project CUAD page](https://www.atticusprojectai.org/cuad).

+> **For Developers:** Curious about how the CUAD dataset was converted into a knowledge graph?
+Check out the [CUAD to Knowledge Graph conversion documentation](./code/cuad-to-knowledge-graph/README.md) for details on how the data processing pipeline.

 ### Financial Services - Know Your Customer (KYC) Agent

 Our comprehensive KYC example shows how to build an intelligent agent for fraud investigation and compliance analysis.
 The agent can: